spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/implement-publish-and-synchronization.md

 The synchronization events are auto-generated and linked by the synchronization process.
 Therefore, no explicit event declaration is necessary for the default behavior.

 ## 3. Configure Publish & Synchronization queues

-Now, you need to configure the publish queues where all publish events will be exchanged.
+Configure the publish queues where all publish events are exchanged.
 The default generic publish queue is `event`.
 You can define the queue in `data/shop/development/current/vendor/spryker/product/src/Spryker/Zed/Publisher/PublisherConfig::getPublishQueueName()`.
-It is also possible to use separate publish queue per listener class (see [Listen to Publish Events](#listen-to-publish-events)).
+Also, you can use separate publish queue per listener class (see [Listen to Publish Events](#listen-to-publish-events)).

 {% info_block infoBox "Creating a queue"%}

-For information on how to create a queue, see [Set Up a "Hello World" Queue](/docs/scos/dev/back-end-development/data-manipulation/data-publishing/handle-data-with-publish-and-synchronization.html#queue).
+For information about creating a queue, see [Set Up a "Hello World" Queue](/docs/scos/dev/back-end-development/data-manipulation/data-publishing/handle-data-with-publish-and-synchronization.html#queue).

 {% endinfo_block %}

-Now, you need to configure synchronization queues in order to deliver the prepared data to the frontend.
+To deliver the prepared data to the frontend, you need to configure synchronization queues in order.
 We recommended having a separate synchronization queue for each *Redis* or *Elasticsearch* entity.

 {% info_block infoBox "Naming convention"%}